jayaram-blip/shreyesjayaram/_pages/about.md

 My dissertation comprises three empirical chapters.

-In the first, I develop a cheap, replicable, and scalable pipeline to identify, extract, and geolocate event data from text that requires only minimal human annotation.
-Employing this pipeline, I construct a novel event dataset documenting episodes of Hindu-Muslim communal mobilization and violence in India between 2014 and 2024.
+In the first, I develop a cheap, replicable, and scalable pipeline to identify, extract, and geolocate event data from newspaper archives.
+Employing this pipeline, I construct a novel dataset documenting episodes of Hindu-Muslim communal mobilization and violence in India between 2014 and 2024.

-In the second, I employ this dataset to evaluate whether political campaigns can help bring groups together and reduce intergroup conflict in polarized societies.
-After geolocating the route of the Bharat Jodo Yatra (Unite India March), a 150-day long march organized by the Indian National Congress party, I employ a synthetic control design to estimate the march's effects on local violence.
+In my [job market paper]({{ '/assets/pdf/job_market_paper.pdf' | relative_url }}), I employ this dataset to evaluate whether political campaigns can help bring groups together and reduce intergroup conflict in polarized societies.
+After geolocating the route of the Bharat Jodo Yatra (Unite India March), a 150-day-long march organized by the Indian National Congress party, I employ a synthetic control design to estimate the march's effects on local violence.
 I find that exposure to the march reduced conflict for months afterwards.

-In the third and final chapter, I employ a series of survey experiments to better understand when and how mass politics might promote social change.
-Making use of video vignette treatments and a series of quasi-behavioral measures, I test when and how exposure to campaigns and mass movements might prompt observers to shifts their attitudes and behaviors.
+In the third and final chapter, I leverage a series of survey experiments to better understand when and how mass politics might promote social change.
+Making use of video vignette treatments and quasi-behavioral measures, I test when and how exposure to campaigns and mass movements might prompt observers to shifts their attitudes and behaviors.

 This work has been supported by the [UCLA Political Psychology Lab](https://www.searslab.psych.ucla.edu/) and the [Bendari Kindness Institute](https://kindness.ucla.edu/).